sqall01/alertR/README.md

 # Further Notes
 <a name="further_notes"/>

 If you are interested in AlertR and its development, you can also read AlertR related articles in my [Blog](http://h4des.org/blog/index.php?/categories/22-alertR).
+To post your awesome projects or ask a community for help you can use [r/AlertR](https://www.reddit.com/r/AlertR/).

 # Supporting AlertR
 <a name="supporting_alertr"/>

 If you like this project you can help to support it by contributing to it.
-You can contribute by writing tutorials, creating and documenting exciting new ideas to use AlertR, writing code for it, and so on.
+You can contribute by writing tutorials, creating and documenting exciting new ideas to use AlertR (for example on [r/AlertR](https://www.reddit.com/r/AlertR/)), writing code for it, and so on.

 If you do not know how to do any of it or do not have the time, you can support the project by [donating](https://alertr.de/donations.php) or support me on [Patreon](https://www.patreon.com/sqall).
 Since services such as the push notification service have a monthly upkeep, the donation helps to keep these services free for everyone.